lexcorp16/FInal_project/README.md

-## QuizApp
+## BC-20-QUIZ-APPLICATION-FULLSTACK

-An application that enables users sign up, login and take a quiz.
+A web application that enables users sign up, login and take a quiz.
 Scores are displayed at the end of the quiz.
 This is my final project for the Andela bootcamp cohort 20.
 It can be viewed online [here](https://quiz-app-1654d.firebaseapp.com)

+## Getting started
+1. Launch the web application and sign in using email and password or with google.
+2. Click the take quiz button to begin the quiz
+3. Upon completion, Click the finish button to view your score.

 ## Dependencies